The Saint Louis University Office of Admission reserves the right to rescind an offer of admission at any time.

-Note to all applicants: The application and all supporting documents become the property of Saint Louis University.
-By written request, in limited situations, we will forward a transcript to another institution.
+Note to all applicants: Your and all supporting documents become the property of Saint Louis University.
+By written request, we will forward a transcript to another institution in limited situations.
 In addition, by completing the application and providing supporting documents, you have agreed that all the information submitted is true and accurate to the best of your knowledge.

-An applicant may be placed on a waitlist, at which time additional credentials or information may necessary before an admission decision will be made.
-A waitlist applicant will usually be required to submit additional or more recent college admission test scores, seventh semester grades (or a transcript of the present semester’s grades in progress) or to schedule an interview with the Office of Admission.
+An applicant may be placed on a waitlist, at which time additional credentials or information may be necessary before an admission decision will be made.
+A waitlist applicant will usually be required to submit additional or more recent college admission test scores if applying test-inclusive, seventh-semester grades (or a transcript of the present semester’s grades in progress) or schedule an interview with the Office of Admission.

 Adult Freshman Applicants

-An adult freshman applicant who graduated from high school more than five years prior to the date of intended enrollment generally must meet the requirements set forth for all freshman applicants, with the exception of the college admission test score.
-These applicants must provide satisfactory evidence of preparedness and may be required to submit personal resumes or to meet with an admission counselor for a personal interview.
+An adult freshman applicant who graduated from high school more than five years prior to the date of intended enrollment generally must meet the requirements set forth for all freshman applicants.
+These applicants must provide satisfactory evidence of preparedness and may be required to submit personal resumes or meet with an admission counselor for a personal interview.
 Adult freshman applicants will be reviewed on an individual basis.

-Once the Office of Admission receives the official documentation; the student will be notified in writing regarding the official admission decision and the transferability of credits.
-Because academic credentials are used for academic advising, the student who enters under this policy takes full responsibility for any duplication of courses, extra costs, in-course changes, etc., that result from his/her provisional admission.
-Students admitted under this policy who withdraw from the University for reasons other than those stated will be subject to the standard refund policy detailed in the Schedule of Classes.
+Once the Office of Admission receives the official documentation, the student will be notified in writing regarding the official admission decision and the transferability of credits.
+Because academic credentials are used for academic advising, the student who enters under this policy takes full responsibility for any duplication of courses, extra costs, in-course changes, etc., resulting from their provisional admission.
+Students admitted under this policy who withdraw from the University for reasons other than those stated will be subject to the standard refund policy detailed in the schedule of classes.